 But when it comes to putting our money where our morals are, the reality is that lower costs rather than higher ethics often win consumers over.
 And that’s understandable, especially given that many of us are hurting economically after the Covid crisis.
 Ethical brands generally are more expensive, for several reasons.
 For example, they need to pay their staff a living wage; they usually choose materials that cost a bit more, but that don’t harm the planet, and sustainable brands are usually smaller and can’t take advantage of economies of scale the way that massive producers, like Nike or Gap, can.

 So – is it possible to enjoy sustainable luxury if you don’t have a lot of cash?

 What IS Luxury?

 First, we need to define what we mean by ‘luxury.’

-While the term is rather subjective, I like journalist Martina Olbertova’s definition.
+While the term is rather subjective, I like the definition given by Dr Martina Olbertova, Founder and CEO of Meaning.Global.
 She says: “the very essence of luxury is based on the inflation of its symbolic value over the functional value of its goods and services.”